Amdrija/PHP_Commerce/README.md

   * docker-compose.yml
   * initDB.sql
+  You can find them at the bottom of this document or in the repository files.

-2. In shop root directory create a *.env* file where you define database connection environemnt varibles (MY_SQL_USER, MY_SQL_PASSWORD, MY_SQL_ROOT_PASSWORD).
+1. In shop root directory create a *.env* file where you define database connection environemnt varibles (MY_SQL_USER, MY_SQL_PASSWORD, MY_SQL_ROOT_PASSWORD).
 3. Open a new terminal window in the shop root directory.
 4. Create a subdirectory called *uploads* and give all users read and write access to the directory.